 Walter Kälin (born in 1951) is the present Envoy of the Chair of the Platform on Disaster Displacement and the former Envoy of the Nansen Initiative on disaster-induced cross-border displacement (2012 – 2015).
 He has also served as Representative of the UN Secretary-General on the Human Rights of internally displaced persons, as a member of the UN Human Rights Committee and as Special Rapporteur of the UN Human Rights Commission on the situation of human rights in Iraqi occupied Kuwait.
 Mr. Kälin is a Swiss citizen and Professor emeritus for international and Swiss constitutional law from the University of Bern.

 Kiran Aziz (born in 1986) is a lawyer specialist in tax, human rights and corporate social responsibility, graduated from the University of Oslo in 2012.
-She is currently working as a lecturer and researcher at BI Norwegian Business School.
-Prior she worked at Ernst & Young for 5 years on international tax with mainly multinational companies in her client portfolio.
-Ms. Aziz currently serves on the Board of Directors for the International Commission of Jurists Norway (ICJ) and So Central and is a member of the World Economic Forum’s Global Shaper community.
+She is currently with responsible investments at KLP Asset Management.
+Prior to this she worked as a lecturer and researcher at BI Norwegian Business School and at Ernst & Young for 5 years on international tax issues with mainly multinational companies in her client portfolio.
+Ms. Aziz currently serves on the Board of Directors for the International Commission of Jurists Norway (ICJ) and So Central and is a member of the World Economic Forum's Global Shaper community.
 She has previously served as a member of the international legal aid committee at the Norwegian Bar Association and a Board member for Oslo Red Cross for 7 years.
 Ms. Aziz is born in Pakistan and holds Norwegian citizenship.